Saving the Soil: Target Date 2000

 The rebirth of soil conservation in Illinois

-This the fourth part of the six-article series that appeared in Illinois Issues magazine between September 1981 and February 1982 and was later published as 48-page booklet titled Breadbasket or Dustbowl.
+This is the fourth part of the six-article series that appeared in Illinois Issues magazine between September 1981 and February 1982 and was later published as a 48-page booklet titled Breadbasket or Dustbowl.
 (See Publications above.)
 The topic this month was soil conservation, an old body of techniques that found new relevance in the 1970s.
-Most Illinois grain farmers, it turned, did gradually begin to conserve topsoils—not by farming less intensively, but by farming more efficiently.
+Most Illinois grain farmers, it turned, did gradually begin to conserve topsoils—not by farming less intensively but by farming more efficiently.

 The series was another of that magazine’s examinations of pressing environmental issues, in this case funded in large part by The Joyce Foundation, with the assistance of the Illinois Department of Agriculture's Division of Natural Resources.

+All the pieces in this series have been edited for re-publication on this web site to correct infelicities of language occasioned by the rush to get them into print.
 For other articles in the series, see "Breadbasket or Dustbowl" on the Farms & farming page.

 Illinois Issues introduction: Over the past half century, an alphabet soup of agencies has been working on erosion projects, yet soil loss continues.
 Illinois’s various approaches to solving the erosion problem are explored in this fourth of six articles on soil conservation funded by The Joyce Foundation

 Illinois farms are losing soil at rates unprecedented since the Depression—11.7 tons per acre annually, according to the most recent estimate.
 But it is not just soil that has washed away.
 Dollars are disappearing too, millions of dollars that have been spent in Illinois in the last 45 years by farmers and farm agencies to stop erosion.